 Bananas, rice, applesauce, and toast are safe foods to try while sick with the stomach flu.

-Since they’re free of spices, low in fat, and low in fiber, they’re gentle on your tummy.
+Since they’re free of spices, low in fat, and low in fiber, they’re gentle on your stomach.

-Dry cereal, crackers, and pretzels may be better tolerated during the stomach flu, as they’re easy to digest, free of spices and low in fat and fiber.
+Your body may better tolerate dry cereal, crackers, and pretzels during the stomach flu, since they’re easy to digest, free of spices, and low in fat and fiber.

-Bland foods like plain potatoes are great options when you have the stomach flu.
+Bland foods like plain, boiled potatoes are great options when you have the stomach flu.

 Plain potatoes are soft, low in fat, and made up of easily digestible starches.
-They’re also loaded with potassium, which is one of the primary electrolytes lost during vomiting and diarrhea (
+They’re also loaded with potassium, which is one of the primary electrolytes lost from vomiting and diarrhea (

-Avoid adding high-fat toppings, such as butter, cheese, and sour cream, as they can worsen diarrhea.
-Instead, consider seasoning your potatoes with a dash of salt, as sodium can become depleted during the stomach flu.
+Avoid adding high fat toppings, such as butter, cheese, and sour cream.
+These can worsen diarrhea.
+Instead, consider seasoning your potatoes with a dash of salt, because sodium can become depleted during the stomach flu.

 Plain potatoes are easily digested and rich in potassium, an important electrolyte that can become depleted during the stomach flu.

-Eggs are a nutritious choice when you’re ill with the stomach flu.
+Eggs are a nutritious choice when you have the stomach flu.

 When prepared with minimal added fat, dairy, and spices, eggs are easy on your stomach.

-They’re also an excellent source of protein, with 6 grams per large egg, and provide other nutrients, like B vitamins and selenium, which is a mineral that’s important for your immune system (
+They’re also an excellent source of protein, with 6 g per large egg, and provide other nutrients, like B vitamins and selenium, which is a mineral that’s important for your immune system (

-Eggs are easy on your stomach and rich in protein and other nutrients, making them a great option when you’re sick with the stomach flu.
+Eggs are easy on your stomach and rich in protein and other nutrients, making them a great option when you have the stomach flu.

-Lean poultry and meats may be better tolerated than high-fat options when you have the stomach flu.
+Your body may better tolerate lean poultry and meats than high fat options when you have the stomach flu.
 Lean choices include:

 - extra-lean ground chicken, turkey, and beef